Alkimists

 Potential concerns

-• !Rare cases of contact dermatitis have been reported in individuals sensitive to tocopherol
+• !Rare cases of allergic contact dermatitis reported

 Sources